syncfusion-content/uwp-docs/uwp/Map/Overview.md

 # UWP Map (SfMaps) Overview

 A map is a graphical representation of geographical data.
 It is used to represent the statistical data of a particular geographical area on Earth.
-Panning and Zooming enables navigation around the map. `Data Visualization` can be enhanced in the map control with bubbles and labels.
+Panning and zooming enable navigation around the map.
+Data visualization can be enhanced in the map control with bubbles and labels.
 Bubbles and labels visualize the data that is bound to the map.

 ## Use case scenario

-The Maps control can be used in following cases:
+The Maps control can be used in the following cases:

 * To visualize weather data.
 * To visualize geographical statistics information.